kinnala/scikit-fem/README.md

   indices of the different blocks as an attribute `out.blocks`
 - Added: `skfem.supermeshing`, tools for creating element-by-element quadrature rules with the help of supermeshes
+- Fixed: `Basis.split` worked incorrectly for `ElementVector` and multiple DOFs of same type
 - Deprecated: `MappingMortar` and `MortarFacetBasis` in favor of `skfem.supermeshing` and plain `FacetBasis` (see [`ex04.py`](https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex04.py))